 Cost of Attendance (COA) is a standardized estimate of what it will cost to attend KU for the academic year.
 The COA includes resident or nonresident tuition and fees — as well as special fees for programs such as engineering, law, and pharmacy — along with room and board, books, transportation, and personal expenses.

-Your eligibility for need-based programs is determined by subtracting your EFC from your COA.
+Your eligibility for need-based programs is determined by subtracting your SAI from your COA.
 The resulting figure, financial need, matches the maximum amount of need-based financial aid programs for which you may be eligible.

 Circumstances may cause your aid to be adjusted or canceled, and if you withdraw from classes, you may be required to repay some or all of your aid.
 You can review these possible situations on our Special Circumstances page.